 All horizontal control was premarked and adequate in density and placement.
-Vertical control was of prime importance for this project as the area contoured is to be used as bathymetric (depth curves, etc).
+Vertical control was of prime importance for this project as the area contoured is to be used as a bathymetric chart (depth curve, etc.).
 Excellent vertical accuracy was achieved in the bridge from numerous field identified vertical points.
 (See the Photogrammetric Plot Report.)